Artificial intelligence arms race: Risks

 One risk concerns the AI race itself, whether or not the race is won by any one group.
 There are strong incentives for development teams to cut corners with regard to the safety of the system, increasing the risk of critical failures and unintended consequences.
 This is in part due to the perceived advantage of being the first to develop advanced AI technology.
 One team appearing to be on the brink of a breakthrough can encourage other teams to take shortcuts, ignore precautions and deploy a system that is less ready.
-Some argue that using "race" terminology at all in this context can exacerbate this effect.
+Some argue that using "race" terminology at all in this context can exacerbate this effect.The Holy See has warned against the weaponization of AI, with Pope Francis noting that the ability to conduct military operations without direct human involvement “has led to a lessened perception of the devastation caused by those weapon systems and the burden of responsibility for their use.”
+One aspect of losing control over AI systems is referred to as the Black box problem.
+Black box refers to an AI system whose internal workings are opaque or not understandable to users and observers.”These often are based on complex deep learning models.

 Another potential danger of an AI arms race is the possibility of losing control of the AI systems; the risk is compounded in the case of a race to artificial general intelligence, which may present an existential risk.
+Pope Francis also warned of AI’s existential risk, asserting that AI based weapons had “the potential to act in ways that could threaten the survival of entire regions or even of humanity itself."
 In 2023, a United States Air Force official reportedly said that during a computer test, a simulated AI drone killed the human character operating it.
-The USAF later said the official had misspoken and that it never conducted such simulations.
+The USAF later said the official had misspoken and that it never conducted such simulations.The prospect of rogue, AI based LAWS is one reason that Pope Leo, and other ethicists, have said that retaining human control over these weapons is a non-negotiable requirement in autonomous weapons control.